Digital-Repository-of-Ireland/dri-documentation/depositor-guide/03-edit.rst

 Objects
 --------

-As with collections, the options for editing an object can be found in the Edit section of the Editor Tools menu.
+As with collections, the options for editing an object can be found in the Edit section of the Editor Tools menu (:numref:`fig-edit-object`).
 The options may be different depending on your level of access.

+.. _fig-edit-object:
 .. figure:: images/edit_object.png
    :alt: Edit object menu option